Archer's Airport: The Plan, the People, the Future of Local Air Travel

-Despite its press release headline — “Archer to Acquire Los Angeles Airport” — and a quip from a Raymond James analyst, “Honey, we bought an airport,” the company is not purchasing Hawthorne Airport.
-Pending approval, Archer would assume the remaining 30 years of a master lease held by Hawthorne Airport LLC (HAL), along with its subleases.
-The arrangement would give Archer control of nearly all non-runway land through 2055 — a setup that had previously prompted litigation over monopoly concerns.
-The 9th U.S. Circuit Court of Appeals addressed related claims in a memorandum issued on Aug.
-4, 2022, which can be viewed on the Court’s website.
-The case was dismissed on procedural grounds for being filed after the statute of limitations.
+Despite its press release eadline — “Archer to Acquire Los Angeles Airport” — and a quip from a Raymond James analyst, “Honey, we bought an airport,” the company is not purchasing Hawthorne Airport.
+By assuming the remaining 30 years of a master lease held by Hawthorne Airport LLC (HAL), along with its subleases, Archer will control nearly all non-runway land through 2055 — a setup that previously prompted monopoly‑related litigation.
+The 9th U.S. Circuit Court of Appeals addressed those claims in an Aug.
+4, 2022 memorandum available on the Court’s website, and dismissed the case on procedural grounds for being filed after the statute of limitations.

-(SEC) filings show Archer has signed agreements with HAL, 395 Park Place LLC (“395”), and Advanced Air LLC, linking the transaction to new hangar construction already under environmental review.
+Securities and Exchange Commission (SEC) filings how Archer has signed agreements with HAL, 395 Park Place LLC (“395”), and Advanced Air LLC, linking the transaction to new hangar construction already under environmental review.
 A Mitigated Negative Declaration (MND) prepared by consultant Watearth lists 395 as developer of 13 hangars.
 That environmental document, dated Sept.
 19, 2025, describes the project now known as the Hawthorne Airport Hangars Project.

 Timing and Transparency Questions